sergei-mironov/litrepl/docs/reference.md

                               It defaults to LITREPL_PYTHON_AUXDIR if set;
                               otherwise, it's created in the system's
                               temporary directory, named after the current
                               working directory.
+A number of magic patterns are recognised: %FN expands to a filename of the contents of the LITREPL_FILE variable without
+                              extension; %FE to its extension; %FD expands to the dirname of the variable; %TD to a temp directory; %UI to the OS user identifier; %CH to the working directory hash; %IH to the interpreter hash.
   --ai-auxdir DIR             This directory stores AI interpreter pipes.
 It
                               defaults to LITREPL_AI_AUXDIR if set; otherwise,
                               it's created in the system's temporary
                               directory, named after the current working
                               directory.
+The above magic pattern notice
+                              applies.
   --sh-auxdir DIR             This directory stores AI interpreter pipes.
 It
                               defaults to LITREPL_SH_AUXDIR if set; otherwise,
                               it's created in the system's temporary
                               directory, named after the current working
                               directory.
+The above magic pattern notice
+                              applies.
   --timeout F[,F]             Timeouts for initial evaluation and for pending
                               checks, in seconds.
 If the latter is omitted, it is considered to be equal to the former one.
+  --detach-on-sigint          If set, litrepl will catch SIGINT signals and
+                              send a SIGALRM signal to itself, effectively cancelling any wait timeouts.
   --propagate-sigint          If set, litrepl will catch and resend SIGINT
                               signals to the running interpreter.
-Otherwise it will just terminate itself leaving the
-                              interpreter as-is.
-  -d INT, --debug INT         Enable (a lot of) debug messages.
+  -d, --debug INT             Enable (a lot of) debug messages.
   -K, --keep-readout          Do not delete temporary readout file
                               (debugging).
   --verbose                   Be more verbose (used in status).
-  -C DIR, --workdir DIR       Set the working directory before execution.
+  -C, --workdir DIR           Set the working directory before execution.
 By
                               default, it uses LITREPL_WORKDIR if set,
                               otherwise remains the current directory.
 This
                               affects the directory of a new interpreter and